-The Certification Centre archives the following paper and electronic records associated with provision of services:
+CenCert archives the following paper and electronic records associated with provision of services:

-- requests for issuing a certificate signed by the Subscribers,

-- issued certificates and CRL lists,

-- requests to invalidate a qualified certificate,

-- service provision policy
+- requests for issuing a certificate signed by the Subscribers, - issued certificates and CRL lists, - requests to invalidate a qualified certificate, - service provision policy

 - for 20 years from their generation.

 5.6.
-Replacement of the Certification Centre's key pair
+Replacement of key pairs used to provide trust services

-Generation and replacement of the Certification Centre's key pair may take place on the scheduled dates or earlier.
+Generation and replacement of the CenCert key pair may take place on the scheduled dates or earlier.